-If you or your loved one was bitten by another person’s dog, the dog owner may be held responsible for your medical bills and other expenses under certain circumstances.
+If you or your loved one were bitten by another person’s dog, the dog owner may be held responsible for your medical bills and other expenses under certain circumstances.
 The specific facts of a dog attack are important in determining whether the pet owner was negligent and a personal injury claim is in order.
-Let an experienced Huntsville attorney who understands Alabama law review your injury and explain your legal options.
-The Lawyers for dog bites at Morris, King & Hodge, P.C. are available to help if you or your loved one has suffered a serious dog bite.
+Let an experienced Huntsville attorney who understands new Alabama dog laws review your injury and explain your legal options.
+The Lawyers for dog bites at Morris, King & Hodge, P.C., are available to help if you or your loved one has suffered a serious dog bite.
 If you have been severely injured, we have the experience and knowledge of the law to offer effective legal representation.
 We will answer your questions and explain your legal options during a courtesy consultation.
 If we can help you, we will offer to represent you on a contingency fee basis so that you have no upfront costs.
 You will not owe a legal fee unless we are successful in obtaining money for you.
+Contact us today at 256-677-4376.

 If you have been bitten or attacked by a dog in Alabama, you may have a claim related to your injuries.
 The costs of dog bite injuries have been increasing due to rising medical costs.
 Alabama’s dog bite laws are complicated.
 An experienced premises liability lawyer can review the facts of the attack and discuss your legal options.